ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 ## Let’s talk about choice

 Mastodon chose a human-friendly, [BEM](https://getbem.com/introduction/)-style approach for its class names.
-They also chose to allow instance owners to be able to inject their own styling.
+They also chose to allow instance owners to be able to provide their own styling.

 These choices mean that I, as a consumer of their technology, can make modifications to their UI.
 It also means I can make these modifications with a relatively high degree of confidence.